DSLituiev/manuallabeller/README.md

     python3 multilbl.py

-The app will read images from the server, present them, and save labels you provide locally.
+The app window will appear.
+The app will read images from the server, present them, and save locally labels you provide.

 ## Configuration file
 configuration is stored in `config.yaml` with following fields: